-Have you ever wondered how Netflix suggests movies you might like, or how Spotify creates personalized playlists?
-These features often use something called "vector similarity search" - a powerful way to find related content.
-In this guide, we'll set up a PostgreSQL database with pgvector
+Ever wondered how Netflix suggests movies you might like, or how Spotify creates personalized playlists?
+These AI-powered features often use vector similarity search under the hood.
+In this series, we'll build our own AI search engine using PostgreSQL with pgvector!

 Contents

 If you're not familiar with Machine Learning, don't worry!
-You can easily obtain these embeddings from popular AI APIs like OpenAI's API, even without deep AI knowledge.
-These embeddings are the building blocks for creating recommendation engines and similarity search features.
+You can easily obtain these embeddings from AI APIs like OpenAI, even without deep AI knowledge.

 Make sure you have Docker Desktop installed on your computer.